Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 ## Description
 A CNN model was built and trained using the PyTorch framework to detect whether the chest x-ray (CXR) image had pneumonia or not.
 Pneumonia is an infection that causes inflammation in the lungs.
 AP (anterior-posterior or "front-to-back") CXRs are often taken to assist the radiologist in the diagnosis of pneumonia.
 Pneumonia in AP CXRs is often characterised by radiopaque regions within the lobar region of the lungs.
+The [dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) was taken from Kaggle.
+Note that this dataset **contained** CXRs from paediatrics aged one to five.

 The model was trained on a dataset of 5,216 images and tested on a dataset of 624 images.
 The CXR in the dataset was classified into two classes - normal or pneumonia.